-Vehicles are weighed at the start of each day during the Qualifying Round and at the start of each run during the Semi-Finals and Finals Rounds.
+Vehicles are weighed at the start of every day of the competition.
 Teams transport the vehicle on their cart to the scale (similar to a veterinary scale, available at scaleline.com) for weight measurement.
 The stable scale reading weight is recorded.
 Thrust is measured after the vehicle is deployed in the water either in manual or autonomous mode.
 The thrust value used is the highest scale reading that is stable for at least two seconds.
 Teams may opt to repeat their thrust measurement at each deployment.